Chemistry & Biochemistry

 - In most lab classes and in their research, students will use state-of-the-art instrumentation.
 This instrumentation may include lasers, high field NMR, GC-MS, or LC-MS (to name a few).

-- The Department of Chemistry has developed several study abroad opportunities that allow our students to have an international experience: Organic chemistry in Scotland, Science in Art in the Netherlands, Science of Cooking in Italy.
+- The Department of Chemistry & Biochemistry has developed several study abroad opportunities that allow our students to have an international experience: Organic chemistry in Scotland, Science in Art in the Netherlands, Science of Cooking in Italy.

-- Students who choose Chemistry may earn a degree certified by the American Chemical Society in either chemistry or biochemistry.
+- Students who choose Chemistry or Biochemistry may earn a degree certified by the American Chemical Society in either chemistry or biochemistry.
 In addition, W&L has student affiliate chapters of the American Chemical Society (ACS) and the American Society for Biochemistry and Molecular Biology (ASBMB).

 - Majors have pursued advanced degrees in chemistry or biochemistry at Cornell, University of Wisconsin at Madison, MIT, Carnegie Mellon, UCLA, University of California-Berkeley, Stanford, UVA, Boston University, University of Illinois, University of North Carolina at Chapel Hill, and University of Arizona.